U.S. regulators recall 2.1 million vehicles in new air bag issue

 The auto industry's air bag troubles deepened on Saturday as U.S. federal safety regulators said three big automakers will recall about 2.1 million older vehicles to fix defects that could cause air bags to deploy when they are not supposed to.

-The vehicles involved in the recall announced by National Highway Traffic Safety Administration are made by Toyota Motor Corp (7203.T) , Fiat Chrysler Automobiles NV (FCAU.N) and Honda Motor Co (7267.T).
+The vehicles involved in the recall announced by the U.S. National Highway Traffic Safety Administration are made by Toyota Motor Corp, Fiat Chrysler Automobiles NV and Honda Motor Co.

 There have been about 400 reported cases of inadvertent air bag deployments in the recalled vehicles, NHTSA Administrator Mark Rosekind said.
 The incidents have caused some minor injuries, but no known deaths, he told reporters.

-The agency said the recall concerned a defective chip in air bag systems and the fix involved replacing the entire air bag module, including circuits manufactured by parts maker TRW Automotive Holdings TRW.N, Rosekind said.
+The recall concerned a defective chip in air bag systems and the fix involved replacing the entire air bag module, including circuits manufactured by parts maker TRW Automotive Holdings, Rosekind said.

-It was not related to millions of vehicles recalled over Takata Corp (7312.T) air bags.
-U.S. safety regulators have said defective Takata air bag inflators in certain vehicles can rupture and spray metal fragments inside the vehicle.

-Air bag failures were also central to the controversy last year over General Motors Co’s (GM.N) delay in recalling millions of vehicles with defective ignition switches, that could unexpectedly cut off power to the safety systems.
+Air bag failures were also central to the controversy last year over General Motors Co's delay in recalling millions of vehicles with defective ignition switches that could unexpectedly cut off power to the safety systems.

+Honda said that approximately 374,000 Honda and Acura vehicles are affected in the United States.

+"Honda has received a small number of complaints of inadvertent airbag deployment in these vehicles after the original recall repair was completed," Honda said in a statement.
+"No crashes have been reported to Honda related to this issue."

 Noting potential consumer concerns about air bags, the NHTSA said the chances of being involved in a crash in which an air bag could prevent serious injury or death were far greater than the risk of serious injury from an inadvertent bag deployment.